Biden says Western wildfires demand 'urgent action' in meeting with governors - KTVZ

 The group also discussed funding and investing in wildland firefighters, including increasing pay for federal firefighters and extending hiring for temporary firefighters.
 In June, Biden signed an executive order that raised the minimum wage for federal firefighters to $15 an hour, but the President says that pay rate still isn’t enough.

-Biden said so far, the Federal Emergency Management Agency has approved 20 fire management assistance grants totaling up to $100 million to help states pay for the cost of fighting these fires.
+So far, Biden said, the Federal Emergency Management Agency has approved 20 fire management assistance grants totaling up to $100 million to help states pay for the cost of fighting these fires.

+“Out here in Minnesota, the grey hairs are talking about the last time we’ve seen drought like this was ’88 and it’s probably more like 1961,” Walz told Biden at the meeting, according to video obtained by CNN.
+Walz said that has had stark impact on the agriculture-heavy state’s production for the year and asked for more flexibility from the federal government to deal with the fallout.

+“Large portions of my state that are in unprecedented drought, two years ago were in unprecedented flooding situations,” Walz said.
+“Unfortunately, I’m afraid this is our new norm.”

-Harris, who is from California, said this was an issue she cares deeply about and that her family has been under evacuation orders in the last couple of years.
+Harris, who is from California, said she cares deeply about the issue and that her family has been under evacuation orders in the last couple of years.

 “Our folks should not have to fear that they are going to lose their home, everything they have, much less risk their lives in these moments,” Harris said.
 She echoed Biden’s commitment to continue to stay in touch with the governors and that the administration would continue to provide assistance.

-Note: This story has been updated with additional details from the meeting.